Logging On to Microsoft Windows

 In its default configuration, Windows will remember the last user that logged on, and display that user name automatically, so you only have to type your password.
 Windows was designed this way for convenience, but it can cause problems.

 See, some people get so used to this that they never look.
 They come in to start their day, hit Ctrl+Alt+Delete, type their password, press Enter, and they're in.
 The problem is, if someone else with an account on the network logs on to the same computer overnight or over the weekend, that last person's name will now appear on the logon screen.
-When the regular user comes in and types his password without looking, he will get one of the two messages shown above, saying his user name or password is wrong.
+When the regular user comes in and types his password without looking (sometimes even clicking the wrong name without noticing), he will get one of the two messages shown above, saying his user name or password is wrong.

-So, to avoid this problem, make sure your user name is correct before you type your password.
+So, to avoid this problem, get in the habit of making sure your user name is correct before you type your password.

 Keep in mind that none of the advice or instructions above will help if you don't know your user name and password.
 Some users don't know their password because they leave their computer logged on day after day.
 That's fine until the power goes out or your computer crashes and reboots.
 Similarly, a user who does log off and on regularly can go for years without ever typing his user name if no one else ever uses his computer.
 If this sounds familiar, you might find yourself at a loss trying to log back on after someone else logs on to your computer with another account.

 If you're observant, you might have noticed a few references to a domain above.
 On virtually all networks, selecting the correct domain will not be an issue.
-However, if you'd like to read about domains and their role in logging on, click here.
+However, if you'd like, click here to read the article about domains and their role in logging on.

 Remote Desktop